 The majority of bats hunt for their food during the night and sleep in their roost during the day.
-A "roost" is a place where bats live.
-When bats are present in their roost they are said to be "roosting".
-Common sites for roosts are caves, but bats also roost in tree canopies and cavities, under bridges or roofs, in abandoned mines, basements or attics, in rock crevices and in wall cavities.
+A roost is a place where bats live.
+Common sites for roosts are caves, but bats also collect in tree canopies and cavities, under bridges or roofs, in abandoned mines, basements or attics, in rock crevices, and in wall cavities.
 When many bats use the same roost, the area is sometimes called a camp.

 The large flying fox is found throughout Southeast Asia in forests and mangroves.
 Its wings are made of two layers of skin.
 The wingspan is usually about five feet, but sometimes reaches an amazing width of six feet.
 The bat weighs up to 2.4 pounds.

-The large flying fox has large eyes, pointed ears and no tail.
-It's usually black, brown, red-brown or orange-brown in colour.
-The chest may be bright orange, however, and the area between the shoulders may be orange or yellow.
+The animal has large eyes, pointed ears, and no tail.
+It's usually black, brown, red-brown or orange-brown, in colour.
+The chest may be bright orange, however, and the area between the shoulders may be either orange or yellow.
 The hair on the bat's back is short and quite stiff, while the hair on its undersurface is longer and woolly.

-Although the species name of the large flying fox ("vampyrus") may remind people of blood-drinking vampire bats, the flying fox eats plants.
+Although the species name of the large flying fox ("vampyrus") may remind people of blood-drinking vampire bats, the animal eats plants.
 The bat is nocturnal and forages for fruit at night, starting at sunset and returning at dawn.
-It also eats flowers, pollen and nectar.
+It also eats flowers, pollen, and nectar.
 It has a long tongue, which helps it reach the nectar inside a flower.
 Its teeth are adapted to cut through the tough outer covering of fruits.

-The large flying fox plays an important role in its ecosystem.
-Flower pollen may become trapped on the bat's fur as it feeds and then fall off when the bat visits another flower.
-In this way the bat acts as a pollinator.
-The bat also helps to distributes the seeds of fruits.
+The bat plays an important role in its ecosystem.
+Flower pollen may become trapped on the bat's fur as it feeds and then fall off when the animal visits another flower.
+In this way, the bat acts as a pollinator.
+The animal also helps to distribute the seeds of fruits.
 It squeezes fruits in its mouth to extract the juice and then spits out the dried pulp and the seeds.
 Since bats may carry fruit to a new area before they eat it, the seeds can germinate far away from their parent flower.
 Any seeds that are swallowed pass through the bat's digestive tract unharmed and are released into a new habitat in the feces.

 Large flying floxes may fly more than thirty miles from their roost in order to find food.
 Unfortunately, they sometimes visit cultivated fruit trees to feed, which brings them into conflict with humans.